bkatiemills/BCenviroLessons/data_exploration/explore_grizzly_data.md

 | 12100|      1976| 402|      35|Flathead               |Hunter Kill |M   |'10-14    |no      |NA  |NA  |NA  |A limited number of records with a value of 'no' in the SPATIAL column have not been spatially verified and thus may be assigned to the incorrect Management Unit (MU); most of these assignment errors are from 1976-1980. |
 | 12099|      1976| 402|      35|Flathead               |Hunter Kill |M   |'15+      |no      |NA  |NA  |NA  |                                                                                                                                                                                                                            |

-We're going to use packages to organize and clean our data.
+We're going to use the [dplyr](https://github.com/hadley/dplyr) and [tidyr](https://github.com/hadley/tidyr) packages to organize and clean our data.
+First, we'll work on the mortality data:

 ```r